Aju-GitHub/SEO_AI_Agent/README.md

 ## Automated SEO Keyword Agent

+I did this project to stay relevant in today tech landscape.
 This project implements a lightweight AI-powered agent to generate, rank, and automate SEO keyword reporting.
 Given a seed term, the agent fetches related keywords, ranks them based on search volume and competition, and sends the results to Google Sheets via n8n workflow automation.

 **Repository Structure:**